 February 2018 EB Visas

 The February 2018 Visa Bulletin provides an overview of all Final Action Dates for EB visas within each country.
-In February – once again – the categories for Certain Religious Workers and for 5th Regional Center (for all listed countries) are classified as “U.” As such, there were no visa numbers issued in these categories and we won’t examine them further.
+In February, once again, the categories for Certain Religious Workers and for 5th Regional Center (for all listed countries) are classified as “U.” As such, there were no visa numbers issued in these categories.

 All Chargeability Areas Except Those Listed

 In February’s Visa Bulletin, the priority dates for all countries that aren’t listed on the Visa Bulletin remain – for the fifth month running – current in all categories.